 Saint-Émilion has a shockingly large number of Michelin-starred restaurants.
 In fact, if you’re a foodie looking to truly indulge in quality meals, Saint-Émilion is the place to do it.
 From La Terrasse Rouge to Château Grand Barrail, there are plenty of amazing restaurants to choose from.

-Located at 9 rue Guadet, Fabrique de Macarons allow you to experience true decadence.
+Located at 9 rue Guadet, Fabrique de Macarons allows you to experience true decadence.
 Nadia Fermigier has truly mastered the art of macarons.
-There are other stores in Saint-Émilion that sell them, but Fabrique de Macaron is the original and you need to experience Nadia Fermigier’s talent first-hand.
+Other stores in Saint-Émilion sell them, but Fabrique de Macaron is the original and you need to experience Nadia Fermigier’s talent first-hand.

 Enjoy the Weekly Market

 From gourmet cheeses to fresh produce, visiting the weekly market is a great way to stock up on some special ingredients and immerse yourself in the local community.
 The Branne and Coutras markets take place every Wednesday and Saturday.